-Net cash used in investing activities was \$1,318,965 for the year ended December 31, 2021, as compared to \$758,715, net cash used in investing activities for the year ended December 31, 2020.
-The net cash used in investing activities for the year ended December 31, 2021 mainly included purchase of property and equipment and the payment of construction in process.
+Net cash used in investing activities was \$1,318,965 for the year ended December 31, 2021, as compared to \$758,715, net cash used in investing activities for the year ended December 31, 2020 mainly included purchase of property and equipment and the payment of construction in process.
 The net cash used in investing activities for the year ended December 31, 2020 mainly included purchase of property and equipment.